qijinshe/IBS-Grasping/README.md

 ## Introduction
-In this project, We adopt Interaction Bisector Surface (IBS), which is a surface composed of points at equal distances to two close by objects as an observation representation in learning high-DOF reach-and-grasp planning.
+In this project, We adopt Interaction Bisector Surface (IBS), which is a surface composed of points at equal distances to two close by objects as the observation representation in learning high-DOF reach-and-grasp planning.
 We found that IBS is able and effective to guide the motion of the gripper.

 ## Installation
 This probject partly depends on ROS, you need to [install ROS](http://wiki.ros.org/melodic/Installation) first (In our environment, we use ROS melodic).

-The necessary Python packages are list in the file "requirement.txt".
+The necessary Python packages are listed in the file "requirement.txt".

 You can run the command to install them all: